 I think YouTube is a super interesting channel to join.
 Although 100% of my side hustle time is dedicated to this blog right now, if the opportunity is right, YouTube can be a very valuable platform to expand to.
 Markiplier, for example, has leveraged his channel successfully to amass 28 million subscribers.

 3. Have a podcast

 Another alternative to becoming a blogger or a YouTuber is to be a podcaster.
 I enjoy listening to podcasts myself, so I think it’d be very interesting to become a podcaster myself.

 Personal finance bucket list ideas

 If you want to point to a home and say, “this is mine”, then you will have this item on your bucket list.
 Although renting is the preferred way to go for many, I personally would still love to become a homeowner.

 Of course, homeownership is not a necessity.
 In Germany, for example, the homeownership rate is only 51.5% in 2018.

 6. Pay off my mortgage

-Of course, I don’t foresee becoming a homeowner debt-free (unless I won a large lottery and had extra money).
+Of course, I don’t foresee becoming a homeowner debt-free (unless I win the lottery and have extra money).
 Although I will be using as many tips as possible to save on mortgage, I will probably still have one.

 Paying off my mortgage will, therefore, be another bucket list item that is tied to becoming a homeowner.
 I’d love to be able to pay off my mortgage early though if possible to save on interest.